Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 • Independent crystallizer design

-• Improved control over crystal size distribution
+• Better control of crystal size distribution

 3. Integrated Double-Effect System